bsdpot/potluck/rbldnsd/README.md

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.

-The RULESET parameter is one of 1, 2, 3, 7, or 30, for the [ruleset sources](https://github.com/borestad/blocklist-ip).
-The default is 30d.
+The RULESET parameter is one of 1, 3, 7, 14, 30, 60, 90 or all, for the [ruleset sources](https://github.com/borestad/blocklist-abuseipdb).
+The default is 30 for 30d list.

 # Usage